hackerpeter1/SVQTD/README.md

 ### Please switch to page branch for dataset downloading.

 ### Dataset preparation
-* 1. download youtube videos using python script and convert to audios using ffmpeg
+* 1. download youtube videos with a python script and convert to audios using [ffmpeg](https://ffmpeg.org/)
-* 2. performing music source separation based on spleeter
+* 2. performing music source separation based on [spleeter](https://github.com/deezer/spleeter)
-* 3. energy-based segmentation, code can be found in xxx (coming soon).
+* 3. energy-based segmentation, reference code can be found in ./split.py
+* 4. extracting feature set using [OPENSMILE](https://audeering.github.io/opensmile/) (optional, only if you are interested in training with traditional feature set)

 ### Training files
 * 1. Some pooling method for recognition neural network can be found in ./modules.